-Beware of Ascorbic Acid: Synthetic Vitamin CHealthy Living
+Beware of Ascorbic Acid: Synthetic Vitamin CUpdated: March 10, 2017Healthy Living

 If you are learning this for the first time, it can be a rather shocking realization as almost all vitamin C supplements on the market use ascorbic acid.

-Even more disturbing – ascorbic acid is frequently marketed as natural vitamin C. Truly natural forms of vitamin C and synthetic ascorbic acid seem to be used interchangeably.
+Even more disturbing, ascorbic acid is frequently marketed as natural vitamin C and added to organic foods as a natural preservative.
+Truly natural forms of vitamin C and synthetic ascorbic acid seem to be used interchangeably.

 How confusing for the consumer!